HeDuan/Principal/README.md

 ## Principal

-### 1. Why？ Background
+### 1. Why？ ——Background

-· Two painpoint:
+· Two painpoints:

 1.Too much fake, duplicate and garbage information. ——We need a new financial media.

-      2.People like to predict.
-The prosperity of China’s stock market in 2019. ——Give them chance to release predictions and comments.
+2.People like to predict China’s stock market in 2019. ——Give them chance to release predictions and comments.

+· Two ideas：

+1.An idea from blockchain

+Inspire content creators to post valuable original information on blockchain.
+Advertising, using blockchain to remove the middle agency and directly link readers and content creators, then vendors will pay directly to the user's attention and content creators.

-· An idea from the book —— Principles, by Ray Dalio.
+2.An idea from the book —— Principles, by Ray Dalio.

 The tools in his company: dot collector - It is a tool to express your own thoughts, evaluate others' ideas, and say whether you agree or disagree.
 Give each person a credibility weighted score by others vote.
 In the end, everyone will release more valuable information.